Epic Mountain Slog Unveiled For 2020 Tour De France - UrduPoint

 Epic Mountain Slog Unveiled For 2020 Tour De France

-The 2020 Tour de France promises to be one for the climbers after organisers revealed a route on Tuesday which includes 29 mountains across eight mountain stages with five summit finishes including the individual time trial
+The 2020 Tour de France promises to be one for the climbers after organisers revealed a route on Tuesday which includes 29 high altitude ascents and five summit finishes including the individual time trial

-Paris, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2019 ) :The 2020 Tour de France promises to be one for the climbers after organisers revealed a route on Tuesday which includes 29 mountains across eight mountain stages with five summit finishes including the individual time trial.

-The race, which starts a week earlier than usual on June 27 to accomodate the Tokyo Olympics, also has three hilly stages and should suit the 2019 champion Egan Bernal and his Ineos teammate Chris Froome as well as the French duo of Thibaut Pinot and Romain Bardet.
+The race, which starts a week earlier than usual on June 27 to accomodate the Tokyo Olympics, has eight mountain stages and three hilly stages and should suit the 2019 champion Egan Bernal and his Ineos teammate Chris Froome as well as the French duo of Thibaut Pinot and Romain Bardet.

 The 3,470km race rarely strays from the mountains even though there are nine flat stages.

-"There are 29 mountains, it will be physically challenging throughout," said Tour chief Christian Prudhomme.
+"There are 29 climbs, it will be physically challenging throughout," said Tour chief Christian Prudhomme.

 "Even the so called flat stages will be very tough for the pure sprinters.
 There are traps everywhere along the route."
-The race crosses the sub-Alpine Jura Mountains, the Massif Central, the Vosges, a low range of mountains close to the German border, as well as the tradition giants -- the Pyrenees and the Alps.

-The Alpe de Huez, the Galibier and other classic climbs are off the menu in 2020, but the Col de la Madeleine and the Grand Colombier are all on the itinerary.

-There is no team time trial but the individual time trial, which ends with a punchy 6k climb up the feared Planche des Belles Filles, could be decisive as it is the final day of actual racing.
+Team Ineos principal Dave Brailsford, the mastermind of seven Tour de France victories, told AFP on the sidelines of the unveiling that he felt undaunted by the route.

+"I need another month to really say if I can take part anyway."
+His teammate Bernal welcomed the course but, like Froome, refused to put himself down as a definite starter, in spite of being the 2019 champion.

+"It does look like a good course for me but I can't just come here without talking to the team and deciding which of the riders is best suited to which Tour.
+I have an open mind."
+Another man who disagreed with Brailsford was the Australian sprinter Caleb Ewan, winner of three sprint stages on the 2019 Tour.

 The final stage and finish is two hours earlier than usual to allow many of the riders to take flights to Tokyo the same evening.